The Legend of Maula Jatt: Development

 On 14 December 2013 in an interview with The Express Tribune, Bilal Lashari announced that he will be directing Maula Jatt and said: "This will be my take on gandasa films which are blamed for the death of Lollywood.
-I think the gandasa genre was a missed opportunity for Pakistani cinema, and what better choice to utilize it then by paying homage to the cult classic Maula Jatt."
+I think the gandasa genre was a missed opportunity for Pakistani cinema and what better choice to utilize it then by paying homage to the cult classic Maula Jatt."
 To mold himself in the role, Hamza Ali Abbasi started training to work on muscle symmetry, proportion, endurance and cardiovascular health.
+According to the producers, the film is neither a remake nor a sequel of the original Maula Jatt, but rather an adaptation.

 On 4 April 2014, Lashari announced that he had just finished the script of film and looking up for lead cast.
 He said, "Waar was appreciated for its stylistic elements, but was criticized for its script, which is why I want to spend more time on Maula Jatt's script."
 On 27 May 2014, the cast was chosen and the shooting of film was started revealing that film will be in three languages; English, Urdu and Punjabi.